finnhodgkin/learn-phoenix-todo-example/README.md

 > ___But where are the controllers?___

-Lets start by defining the functions (controllers) we'll need inside the auth module.
-Ueberauth adds OAuth information to the connection under 'assigns', so let's inspect assigns and redirect to the todo index page.
+Start by defining the functions (controllers) inside the auth controller.
+Ueberauth adds OAuth information to the connection under 'assigns', so add an IO.inspect on conn.assigns to see what's going on, then redirect to the todo index page.

 ```elixir
 def callback(conn, _params) do